AFTER HOURS Appointments & Emergencies: Call or Text: 858-837-1805

 When a tooth goes missing, nearby teeth can start to tilt toward the empty space or the teeth in the opposite jaw may move up or down towards the space.
 This places stress on both the teeth and tissues in your mouth and teeth that have tipped are more difficult to clean making them more likely to decay.
 Missing teeth can also affect how you speak and chew your food.
 Trying to compensate and chewing food on only one side can increase the risks of a TMJ disorder or other jaw pain and problems.

 Any natural teeth that need or have been extracted should be replaced as soon as possible!
-Call our office at (La Jolla) 858-455-7777, (Chula Vista) 619-482-5555, or (El Cajon) 619-441-8000 or request an appointment online to come in and have us take a look.
+Call our office at (La Jolla) 858-455-7777, or (Chula Vista) 619-482-5555 or request an appointment online to come in and have us take a look.
 We can discuss all of your tooth replacement options and get your smile looking and functioning back to normal.

 What Are Dental Implants